vmware-tanzu/secrets-manager/docs/_pages/0131-dev-env.md

 Still no luck?
 Keep on reading.

-Depending on your operating system, and the Minikube version that you use it might take a while to find a way to push images to Minikube’s internal Docker registry.
+Depending on your operating system, and the Minikube version that you use it might take a while to find a way to push images to Minikube's internal Docker registry.
 [The relevant section about the Minikube handbook][minikube-push] covers a lot of details, and can be helpful; however, it is also really easy skip or overlook certain steps.